Fix page

 Clear the obvious variables while the setup is still simple

 Quick wins matter because they stop you from escalating too early.
-Restart the device, reseat the connection, close duplicate control apps, and strip the setup back to one clean route.
+Restart the workflow, confirm the clean path, close duplicate control surfaces, and strip the setup back to one route you can explain.
 These little checks are not glamorous, but they often show right away whether site URL mismatch or cookie scope is the real choke point.

 Try the simplest stable version of the setup before you touch anything exotic.
 No extra hub if you do not need it, no second control app open in the background, and no assumption that the last setting you changed is automatically innocent.
 If the behavior changes immediately, you just saved yourself a lot of random guesswork.

-- Reboot the device or the control app with old profiles closed.
+1. Restart the workflow or control app with old profiles closed.

 Lock in the settings that keep the fix stable

 A lot of fixes fall apart because the surrounding settings never get cleaned up.
-Maybe the stable answer is a safer polling rate, a simpler power state, a cleaner profile, or one less app trying to own the device.
+Maybe the stable answer is a calmer schedule, a clearer owner, a cleaner profile, or one less tool trying to control the same step.
 The goal is not to max every option.
 The goal is to keep site URL mismatch and cookie scope from sliding back into the same mess.

 When you test settings, be conservative.
 Two moderate changes you can trust are better than one aggressive tweak that looks good for a night and then quietly collapses.
 Stability is the real win because it tells you the fix is durable, not just lucky.

-Separate software, connection, and hardware one layer at a time
+Separate settings, routing, and ownership one layer at a time

-After software, inspect the physical path.
-Look at connectors, pads, dust buildup, strain points, heat, and anything else around proxy headers.
-People love to jump to the most dramatic explanation, but a small fault in the path around cookie scope or proxy headers is more common than the device being totally cooked.
+After the first software pass, inspect the delivery path.
+Look at permissions, routing, cached rules, stale records, ownership gaps, and anything else around proxy headers.
+People love to jump to the most dramatic explanation, but a small fault in the path around cookie scope or proxy headers is more common than the whole setup being beyond repair.

 The rule here is simple: change one layer, retest, and write down what changed.
 That feels slower in the moment, but it is much faster than doing five random fixes and having no clue whether forced login rules was ever the issue in the first place.